How much does the winner of the College Football Playoff National Championship earn?

-While the there is indeed a fair share of cash in the college football game, the way in which that revenue is distributed annually - according to a pre-determined formula - may yet surprise you, as it is more conference focused as opposed to team.
+While there is a fair share of cash in the college football game, how that revenue is distributed annually - according to a pre-determined formula - may surprise you, as it is more conference-focused than team-focused.

 Two Governing Factors in College Football payouts